-In this week's edition of Poker Nation's blogs about poker in India, we have, the Top Five Poker Movies besides the Brian Koppleman/David Levien classic:
+In this week's edition of poker blogs we have, the Top Five Poker Movies:

 Hitting the Nuts